Skip to main content

 The consequence of this increased TBG production is a significant expansion of your thyroid hormone transport fleet.
 Suddenly, there are many more “armored trucks” circulating in your bloodstream.
 These new TBG molecules quickly bind to the available free thyroid hormone.
 This action shifts the balance.

 More of your total thyroid hormone becomes bound, and as a direct result, the pool of free, bioavailable T4 and T3 shrinks.
 Your total thyroid hormone level might look normal or even elevated on a standard lab test, yet the active portion that your cells depend on has been reduced.
-This discrepancy between total and free hormone levels is the root of the issue.
-It explains how you can be on a therapy designed to improve well-being and simultaneously experience symptoms characteristic of low thyroid function, like fatigue, brain fog, or even weight gain.

 Intermediate

-Understanding that oral estrogen increases (TBG) is the first step.
+Understanding that oral estrogen increases Thyroid-Binding Globulin (TBG) is the first step.
 Now, we examine the clinical mechanics of this interaction and its direct consequences for managing your health.
 This is where we translate physiological theory into practical application, particularly for individuals on or considering hormonal optimization protocols.

-The distinction between different routes of estrogen administration becomes paramount, as does the status of your own before beginning therapy.
+The distinction between different routes of estrogen administration becomes paramount, as does the status of your own thyroid function before beginning therapy.
 The body’s attempt to maintain equilibrium, or homeostasis, is a central theme in this process.

 The HPT Axis a System of Feedback